gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 ### The project has been divided into 6 steps:
 #### Step 1 : Creating a Django web-application which adds Employee ID and Employee name in Mysql database
-#### Step 2 : Dockering the web-application and pushing it to Docker Hub
+#### Step 2 : Dockerizing the web-application and pushing it to Docker Hub
 #### Step 3 : Installing microk8s on your laptop/desktop (Addition step : Installing Lens which is Kubernetes IDE for DEVOPS)
 #### Step 4 : Creating helm chart to install application (with auto scaling) + database deployed
 #### Step 5 : Deploy ingress nginx controller to do loadbalancing between multiple application container pods.